graphile/crystal/postgraphile/website/postgraphile/evaluating.md

 lost.
 If you feel comfortable with the cost of building your API, PostGraphile is simple to switch with a custom solution - you can even export the GraphQL SDL PostGraphile builds for you so you just need to implement your own resolvers.
+And thanks to `graphile-export`, if your plugins support it, you can export your GraphQL schema as executable code including the Gra*fast* plan resolvers.

 PostGraphile does not ask you to do anything too divergent with your PostgreSQL schema, allowing you to take your schema (and all your data) to whatever solution you build next, and being confident that it was well designed - hand rolled by you!
 GraphQL itself provides a simple and clear deprecation path if you want to start using different fields.
-And of course with Graphile Engine plugins you can extend (or remove) functionality as you wish.
+And of course with Graphile Build plugins you can extend (or remove) functionality as you wish.

 Further, you can migrate away from PostGraphile bit by bit by placing a GraphQL proxy in front of it and redirecting certain resolvers to your new solution.
 This enables you to move away from PostGraphile with zero downtime.

-Ideally PostGraphile will scale with your company, however there is a simple exit path even years into the business.
+Ideally PostGraphile will scale with your company (get in touch if you're facing scaling issues - we can almost certainly help!), however there is a simple exit path even years into the business.
 We welcome your contributions to help PostGraphile scale and meet your needs, and are very open to sponsored improvements to the software.

 ### Schema Driven APIs

-If you fundamentally disagree with a one-to-one mapping of a SQL schema to an API (GraphQL or otherwise) this section is for you.
+If you fundamentally disagree with "one-to-one mapping of a SQL schema to an API" (GraphQL or otherwise) this section is for you.

-First of all, PostGraphile is not necessarily meant to be the be-all and end-all of your API.
+First of all, PostGraphile's out of the box behavior is not necessarily meant to be the be-all and end-all of your API.
 PostGraphile was created to allow you to focus on your product and not the API.
-If you need to integrate external systems, there are plugin interfaces to help you do that, and they're getting easier to use all the time.
+If you need to integrate external systems, there are easy to use ways to extend your schema (e.g.
+[`makeExtendSchemaPlugin`](./make-extend-schema-plugin)).
+If you want to exclude things from your schema, we have a powerful [behavior system](./behavior) you can use to accomplish that using global preferences and local overrides, or you can simply [remove things from the schema](./extending-raw#removing-things-from-the-schema).
+If you want a custom manually written API there is a simple transition path (read [no lock in](#no-lock-in)).

-If you want a custom API there is a simple transition path (read [no lock in](#no-lock-in)).
-If you still can’t get over the one-to-one nature of PostGraphile consider the following arguments why putting your business logic in PostgreSQL is a good idea:
+If you still can’t get over the auto-generated nature of PostGraphile consider the following arguments why putting your business logic in PostgreSQL is a good
+idea:

 1. PostgreSQL already has a powerful [user management system][user-management] with fine grained [row level security][row-level-security].
 A custom API